ioniakim/my-configurations/nvim/README.md

 * nvim-lualine/lualine.nvim

 # TODO
+[] handlers.lua is too big.
+It may be better to separate some functions from it.
 [x] Remap esc keymap on lazygit terminal.
 The esc key let the command window go in lazygit but on terminal the esc key is mapped to getting into normal mode
     * Set toggleterm opening keymap to <m-0> to utilize <c-\> back in terminal [x] Make notes on clangd and its configuration for nvim